Helminthiasis: Prevalence

 The soil-transmitted helminths (A. lumbricoides, T. trichiura, N. americanus, A. duodenale), schistosomes, and filarial worms collectively infect more than a quarter of the human population worldwide at any one time, far surpassing HIV and malaria together.
 Schistosomiasis is the second most prevalent parasitic disease of humans after malaria.

 In 2014–15, the WHO estimated that approximately 2 billion people were infected with soil-transmitted helminthiases, 249 million with schistosomiasis, 56 million people with food-borne trematodiasis, 120 million with lymphatic filariasis, 37 million people with onchocerciasis, and 1 million people with echinococcosis.
 Another source estimated a much higher figure of 3.5 billion infected with one or more soil-transmitted helminths.

 In 2014, only 148 people were reported to have dracunculiasis because of a successful eradication campaign for that particular helminth, which is easier to eradicate than other helminths as it is transmitted only by drinking contaminated water.

 Because of their high mobility and lower standards of hygiene, school-age children are particularly vulnerable to helminthiasis.
 Most children from developing nations will have at least one infestation.
 Multi-species infections are very common.

+As with other infectious diseases, climate change will have an effect on the distribution and the risk of transmission of helminthiasis.
+However, it depends on the geographical region, disease-carrying species, the exact climate change scenario, and many other factors whether there will be a decrease or increase in helminthiasis.

+In domestic animals, climate change will also have an impact on helminthiasis.
+For example, in Europe helminths have now spread further towards the poles, with higher survival rate and higher reproductive capacity (fecundity).
+Detailed long-term records of both livestock diseases and various agricultural interventions in Europe mean that demonstrating the role of climate change in the increased helminth burden in livestock is actually easier than attributing the impact of climate change on diseases which affect humans.

 The most common intestinal parasites in the United States are Enterobius vermicularis, Giardia lamblia, Ancylostoma duodenale, Necator americanus, and Entamoeba histolytica.